 Autumn in the wildlife pond

-- A loose heap of leaves is an ideal place for amphibians to over winter.
-Keep this heap collected in wire mesh so leaves do not blow back into the pond water.
+- Collect a heap of Autumn leaves in a wire mesh so leaves do not blow back into the pond water.

 - Dragonfly larvae spend several years under the water before emerging as adults and these larvae easily become removed from the water when you are removing plant growth.